wencyang/network_research/README.md

    [2] Stochastic blockmodels and community structure in networks

    https://journals.aps.org/pre/abstract/10.1103/PhysRevE.83.016107

+   Two public free arxiv version reference papers are listed.

 # About usage of the files

 Free to use for any purposes.

+The .gml files are free for academic use as far as I know.